 Olivia Dolphin’s Witch Pop Album Transforms for the ‘Better’

-PROVIDENCE, RI [August 26, 2024] — Providence artist Olivia Dolphin is set to release her highly anticipated sophomore album, Better, on September 20.
-This album is a deeply personal - yet relatable - exploration of self-growth, transformation, and reclamation, combining elements of alt-rock, witch pop, and orchestral rock to create a sound that is as haunting as it is empowering.
+PROVIDENCE, RI [September 20, 2024] — Providence artist Olivia Dolphin recently released her highly anticipated sophomore album, Better.
+This project is a deeply personal - yet relatable - exploration of self-growth, transformation, and reclamation, combining elements of alt-rock, witch pop, and orchestral rock to create a sound that is as haunting as it is empowering.

 Following the success of her debut album Lion-Hearted Blood and recent singles like “Quiet Girls,” Dolphin continues to solidify her place as a rising force in the Rhode Island music scene and beyond.
 Her self-produced multi-genre shows feature a thoughtful blend of artists across all styles and backgrounds.
 This momentum has created buzz not only for Dolphin, but also the flourishing local arts community that fuels her.
 B-Side Guys praised her recent releases, saying Dolphin “crafts a sound that’s both atmospheric and fiercely resonant, marking a significant evolution in her artistic journey…she’s poised for recognition far beyond Rhode Island’s borders.”